JoHassel/Exo_UI/README.md

 </figure>

 ## Project
-* development of a UI for a 4-DOF lower limb exoskeleton
+* development of an UI for a 4-DOF lower limb exoskeleton
-* communication to main controller via WiFi
+* communication to exo main controller via WiFI (ESP32 Adafruit Airlift Module)
 * "Single Actuator Control Unit" (SACU) for manual control of actuators

 ## Firmware
-* Teensy 3.6 with ArduinoIDE
+* UI Control with Teensy 3.6
+* WiFi Connection with ESP32 Adafruit Airlift Module
+* programming via ArduinoIDE
 * 2 buttons to toggle and activate one of the 6 available modes
+* see Program Flow Chart for code structure

 <br>